-A student's progress is measured throughout the program of study at specific evaluation points.
-MSCT maintains a transcript for each student.
-At the end of a new term, Term Reports are generated by the Student Records Office to document term grades and attendance.
-At the beginning of a new term, each student receives a copy of their Term Report for the previous term.
-However, there are additional evaluation points to determine whether or not the student is making Satisfactory Academic Progress (SAP).
-These SAP evaluations are conducted every 25% of the program or academic year, whichever is less.
-At these SAP evaluation points students are informed of their progress and receive written notification from Student Records if they are not meeting their SAP requirements.
-Students will receive official SAP Warnings, or be placed on SAP Probation, or be dismissed if they fail to make their SAP requirements at Minimum Mandatory Evaluation Points.
+SAP evaluations are conducted at the midpoint and endpoint of each term/quarter; ensuring that each point is no longer than 25% of the program or academic year, whichever is less.
+At these SAP evaluation points; students are informed of their progress and receive written notification from Student Records.
+Students will receive official SAP Warnings, or be placed on SAP Probation, or be dismissed if they fail to make their SAP requirements at these evaluation points.

 Each SAP evaluation will include an assessment of the qualitative and quantitative measure of the student's rate of progress.
 These measures are:

-A. Academic:
+A. Academic: Grade Point Average (a minimum of 2.00)

-- 1. Grade Point Average (Used when Term grades are available) - 2.
-Term Progress Points (Used for evaluation periods that fall in the middle of the term when final Term grades are not yet available - B. Attendance:

-A cumulative attendance of 85% is required.
+B. Attendance: A cumulative attendance of 85% is required.